Freenove/Freenove_Remote_Control_Kit/readme.md

 Freenove is committed to helping customers learn programming and electronic knowledge, quickly implement product prototypes, realize their creativity and launch innovative products.
 Our services include:

-* Kits of robots, smart cars and drones
+* Kits for learning programming and electronics
-* Kits for learning Arduino®, Raspberry Pi® and micro:bit®
+* Kits compatible with Arduino®, Raspberry Pi®, micro:bit®, etc.
+* Kits for robots, smart cars, drones, etc.
-* Electronic components and modules, tools
+* Components, modules and tools
-* Product customization service
+* Design and customization

 To learn more about us or get our latest information, please visit our website: